gameblabla/opossum_ereadergba/README.md

 make -f Makefile.er
 ```

-Makefile.erj is for the Japenese e-Reader.
-(For Japanese e-Readers: you need to use NO$GBA built in assembler to make the final binary by selecting the OPOSSUM.A22 file.)
+Makefile.erj is for the Japanese e-Reader.
+Additionally, you need to use NO$GBA built-in A22 assembler (Assemble File option in the debugger version) to make the final binary by selecting the OPOSSUM.A22 file.
 ```
 make -f Makefile.erj
 ```